jrkerns/pylinac/docs/source/planar_imaging.rst

 **Pre-Analysis**

-* **Determine phantom location** -- A canny edge search is performed on the image.
+* **Determine phantom location** -- A Canny edge search is performed on the image.
 Connected edges that are semi-round and angled are thought to possibly be the phantom.
 Of the ROIs, the one with the longest axis is said to be the phantom edge.
 The center of the bounding box of the ROI is set as the phantom center.
 * **Determine phantom radius and angle** -- The major axis length of the ROI determined above serves as the